 Buying a "place of your own" is still one of the most important life goals in Switzerland.
 With good reason, as mortgages and amortization are mostly cheaper in the long term compared to renting a house or apartment for decades.
 Home ownership also has tax benefits and creates a solid investment in uncertain times.
 Nonetheless, the growth in demand has driven up real estate prices.
 That's why potential buyers with a limited budget are often uncertain about whether home ownership in Switzerland is affordable for them at all.
 We’ll show you what you have to look out for.
 Our affordability checklist also gives you a practical starting point.

 Using the 20:80 rule, at least 20 percent of the property's value must be funded using your own equity.
 The remaining 80 percent of the purchase price may be funded using borrowed capital.
-Those are the regulatory requirements at least - some banks have much stricter criteria for granting loans.
-Half of the equity must be your own "genuine" capital, such as savings, securities, advances on inheritance or private loans etc. The other half must be in the form of an advance withdrawal from the pension fund (Pillar 2).
+At least these are the regulatory requirements – some banks and other mortgage providers have much stricter criteria for lending.
+Half of the equity must be "genuine" equity, such as savings, securities, inheritance advances, and gifts.
+The other half must be in the form of an advance withdrawal from the pension fund (Pillar 2).

 The more of your own capital you put towards a property, the lower the interest burden.
 But be careful never to put all of your liquid funds into home ownership: if you suddenly need money due to an unforeseen event, then it’s tied up and you’ll be faced with a liquidity bottleneck.